 Many people who travel to Iceland want to know is Reykjavik safe.
 Traveling to any new city can seem daunting if it will be one of your first international trips.
 Combine that with the general fears travelers have about accidents and crime aimed at tourists, and it’s a valid question.

 I think Reykjavik is an incredibly safe city to travel to, and I never felt like I was in danger.
 However, there are common-sense safety precautions every traveler should take.
 I’ll go more in-depth on why I think Reykjavik is safe for travelers, plus what you need to be aware of before arriving.

 Is Reykjavik Safe?
 5 Things to Know About Crime in Reykjavik

 - Iceland averages less than one homicide per year.
 It has been this way for several decades.

-- Like any other major city, Reykjavik does have minor assaults, sexual assaults, rapes, automobile theft, vandalism, property damage, and other street crimes.
+- Like any other major city, Reykjavik does have minor assaults, assaults against women, automobile theft, vandalism, property damage, and other street crimes.

 - In recent years, there has been an increase in pickpocketing in Reykjavik.
 This is due, in part, to the increase in tourists.